How much can you save with the new Oregon solar incentive program?

-There is currently $2 million in the Rooftop Solar Incentive Fund.
+There is currently almost $2 million in the Rooftop Solar Incentive Fund.
 HB 2618 mandates that at least 25% of the total funds must go to LMI households and low-income service providers.
 So, low income applications will be prioritized over applications that are considered non-low income.

 Also, no more than 50% of all funds can go towards non-residential projects.
 This is to prevent the whole budget being taken up by non-residential projects, which can receive incentives as high as $45,000.
 If there was no cap, these installations could end up using a substantial portion of the budget.